arfshl/portadesx/docs/README.md

 - `stopvnc` - stop vnc server
 - `restartvnc` - restart vnc server
 - `portadesx-help` - print help message

+### Difference between Termux:X11 and VNC Session
+X11 session excells speed so you can expect no lagging on gestures or video playback, but this can't be zoomed so this is make smaller screen not too comfortable.
+Meanwhile VNC graphics is a bit lagging meanwhile do a gesture and playing a video but VNC can be zoomed and give convenience for smaller screen user but with sacrificing performance

 ### Default user password and vnc credentials
 - Default user is `portadesx`